google-marketing-solutions/feedgen/README.md

   have no way of assessing this (without applying a more granular semantic text analysis) we default to penalising the score.

-let's look at another example for the same product:
+Let's look at another example for the same product:

 - **Original Title**: 2XU Men's Swim Compression Long Sleeve Top
-- **Generated Title**: 2XU Men's Swim Compression Top Black Size M PWX Fabric
+- **Generated Title**: 2XU Men's Swim Compression Top Size M
 - **Score**: -0.5
 - Reasoning: Key attributes were removed from the title, namely "Long Sleeve", which describes the type of the product.
+FeedGen identifies this information by first examining the structure of titles via what we refer to as **templates** in our uniquitous language, before diving deeper and comparing the individual words that compose the titles.
+Let's check the templates for our example:
+  - **Original Title Template**: `<Brand> <Gender> <Category> <Product Type>`
+  - **Generated Title Template**: `<Brand> <Gender> <Category> <Product Type> <Size>`
+  - As you can see no attributes were actually removed, but rather the components of the `Product Type` attribute changed in a worse way, hence the negative score.

+> FeedGen is conservative in its scoring; it will assign a score of -0.5 whenever *any* attributes or words get removed, even if those words were promotional phrases such as `get yours now` or `while stocks last`, which should not be part of titles as per the [Best Practices](#best-practices) outlined by Google Merchant Center.

 Alright, so what makes a good title?
 Let's look at another example:

 - **Original Title**: 2XU Men's Swim Compression Long Sleeve Top
-- **Generated Title**: 2XU Men's Swim Compression Top Sleeve Top Size M
+- **Generated Title**: 2XU Men's Swim Compression Long Sleeve Top Size M
 - **Score**: 0.5
-- Reasoning: Nothing was changed or lost in the original title, and we added a key attribute, "Size".
-If this product was offered in different sizes this new title would be vital in preventing all feed items for this product from getting rejected by Merchant Center (due to duplicate titles).
+- Reasoning: Nothing was changed or lost in the original title, and we added a new attribute, "Size".
+If the product was being offered in different sizes, this new title would now be vital in preventing all feed items for the product from getting rejected by Merchant Center (due to their titles being duplicates).

 Finally, what's the ideal case?
 Let's take a look at one last example:

 - **Original Title**: 2XU Men's Swim Compression Long Sleeve Top
-- **Input: Color**: *missing*
+- **Input - Color**: *missing*
-- **Generated Title**: 2XU Men's Swim Compression Top Sleeve Top Black Size M
+- **Generated Title**: 2XU Men's Swim Compression Long Sleeve Top Black Size M
-- **Output: Color**: Black
+- **Output - Color**: Black
 - **Score**: 1
-- Reasoning: This is the best possible scenario; we optimised the title and filled feed attribute gaps, a score of 1 is definitely well-deserved.
+- Reasoning: This is the best possible scenario; we optimised the title and filled feed attribute gaps along the way, a score of 1 is definitely well-deserved.

 So in summary, the scoring systems works as follows: